JLiu-Edinburgh/CoilfreeMRI-ACCV2022/README.md

 * pathlib

 # Dataset
-In our experiments, data are saved in h5 files with keywords `csm` and `multi_coil`, representing the sensitivity maps and multi-coil images.
+Multi-coil knee MRI samples from the *FastMRI Dataset* [1] are used in our experiments.
+Data are saved in h5 files with keywords `csm` and `multi_coil`, representing the sensitivity maps and multi-coil images.
 The structure of one instance is shown as follows:

 * file['section0']['csm'][()] of shape (15, 2, 256, 256),
 * file['section0']['multi_coil'][()] of shape (15, 2, 256, 256),